Preparing your paper as outlined below will help expedite consideration.

 Authors may also provide up to six keywords.
 These are free-form terms that can be used to facilitate online searches.

 Headings.
 Except for short manuscripts (such as comments and replies), the text should be divided into sections, each with its own heading.

 Sections are numbered with Arabic numerals (1, 2, 3, etc.).
 A maximum of four levels of heads may be used, with subsections numbered 1.1., 1.2.; 1.1.1., 1.2.1; 184.108.40.206., and so on.
 Headings should be sentence fragments and do not begin with a lowercase letter or number.
 They should not include parenthetical reference citations or table and figure callouts.

 Footnotes.
 Footnotes are used only for author affiliations and tables.
 Incorporate all other footnoted information into text.

 Reference citations.
-Use name-date format, not numbered references, and enclose citations in brackets with authors in italics.[Smith et al., 2009] or
+Use name-date format, not numbered references, and enclose citations in parentheses.

 Mathematics.
 Build equations with Mathtype or the Word Equation Editor (if using Word), or in Latex.
 Do not use graphics for equations.